 While there is some truth to the aphorism ‘you are what you eat’ there is even greater truth to the idea that you ‘feel what we eat’.
 It may be tempting to reach for ice-cream to scoop away the blues but for the long term, it is important not to trust your gut!
 We believe balance is key.
 Feeling your optimal self is the cataract surgery that converts the rose-tinted lens that junk food provides in the short term, into a reality.

-If you would like to explore more on how to optimise your gut health and prime mental health is something you, then why not sign up for the RYH plan today for a tailored balance for you and your gut?
+If you would like to explore more on how to optimise your gut health and prime mental health, then why not sign up to RYH today?